Clinical-research practicum

 Optional: assisting and leading manuscripts and posters

-Adult patients and caregivers in the Neuroscience Intensive Care Unit (e.g., stroke, tumors, TBI) with comorbid depression, anxiety and PTSD (Recovering Together program).
+Adult patients and caregivers in the Neuroscience Intensive Care Unit (e.g., stroke, tumors, TBI) with emotional distress (Recovering Together program).

 Older adults with chronic pain and early cognitive decline enrolled in a mind-body activity program (Active Brains program).